phetsims/example-sim/README.md

 ===========

-Example demonstrating the structure of a simulation repository, use of git submodules, formatting conventions, and code documentation.
+Example demonstrating the structure of a simulation repository, use of Git submodules, formatting conventions, and code documentation.